-Typically, construction of any elements required to connect to the existing substation will also commence at this phase.
+Typically, construction of the site substation will also commence at this phase.
 TransGrid as the electricity grid operator will be closely involved in planning for those works.

 Site preparation and substation construction phase will require the use of plant such as bulldozers, water trucks, graders, flatbed trucks, skid steers, front end loaders, roller compactors, trenchers, backhoes, gravel trucks, cranes and aerial lifts.